Jobs

 // app/api/inngest/route.ts

-import { createInngestJobFunction } from "@beignet/provider-inngest";
+import { createInngestJobFunction } from "@beignet/provider-jobs-inngest";

 import { serve } from "inngest/next";